mjirasek/mjirasek.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-description:  I am a team leader in a Lee Cronin research group at the University of Glasgow.
+description: I am a team leader in the Lee Cronin research group at the University of Glasgow.
 My team specializes in robotic chemistry, machine learning, and automation in chemistry.
 I oversee team performance, set objectives, and supervise individual projects.
-Over years I have developed pleathora of skills.
-I have started my scientific carreir as an organic chemists, than more to physical-organic chemistry and expert in many spectorscpoic teqhcniques.
-Eventually I movedto the field of automation of chemistry.
+Over the years, I have developed a plethora of skills.
+I started my scientific career as an organic chemist, then moved to physical-organic chemistry and became an expert in many spectroscopic techniques.
+Eventually, I transitioned to the field of chemistry automation.
 I have authored 22 scientific publications and one patent.
 toc:
  sidebar: left
 ---